Dashon Goldson: Tampa Bay Buccaneers

-2013 season

 On March 13, 2013, Goldson signed a five-year, $41.25 million contract, including $22 million guaranteed with the Tampa Bay Buccaneers.
-He joins newly arrived cornerback Darrelle Revis and 43rd overall draft pick Johnthan Banks.
+He joined newly arrived cornerback Darrelle Revis and 43rd overall draft pick Johnthan Banks.
 On September 16, 2013, Goldson was suspended for one game for his helmet-to-helmet hit on New Orleans Saints running back Darren Sproles the previous day.
 Upon appeal, however, the suspension was overturned and Goldson's penalty for the hit reduced to a $100,000 fine.

-2014 season

 In 2014, Goldson recorded 81 combined tackles, of which 63 were solo.

 Washington Redskins

-2015 season

-On April 3, 2015, Goldson was traded to the Washington Redskins, along with a seventh round pick, for a sixth round pick in the 2016 NFL Draft.
+On April 3, 2015, Goldson was traded to the Washington Redskins, along with a seventh round pick, for a sixth round pick in the 2016 NFL draft.
 At the start of the 2015 season, he was voted as the team's defensive captain.

 Goldson was released on March 7, 2016 after just one season with the team.